NLP-RISE/ParaScore/README.md

 # FORKED PARASCORE
+### :warning: :warning: Please read this!!! :warning: :warning:

-#### This is a fork of the original ParaScore repository with a number of modifications/updates to run the code
+#### This is a FORK of the original ParaScore repository with a number of modifications/updates to run the code
 #### Note: No changes are made to the scoring method!
 The only changes are structural to make sure the scripts run.

 # On the Evaluation Metrics for Paraphrase Generation